Ayush2006-afk/DSA-Solutions/README.md

 Welcome to my Data Structures & Algorithms repository!

-I'm an **Electronics and Communication Engineering (ECE)** student with a strong interest in **Software Development**.
+I'm an **Computer Science and Engineering (CSE)** student with a strong interest in **Software Development**.
 This repository documents my journey of solving coding problems, improving problem-solving skills, and preparing for **Software Engineering internships and placements**.

 ---